edamontology/caseologue/paper.md

 This custom caseologue python script will, by default, run all tests but can optionnaly only run the test with the needed severity level.

-Almost all tests are calling a custom SPARQL query are query the input EDAM ontology owl file using the RDFlib library [@usesDataFrom:gunnar_aastrand_grimnes_2022_6845246] and return the results in a user friendly table.
+Almost all tests are calling a custom SPARQL query are query the input EDAM ontology owl file using the RDFlib library [@gunnar_aastrand_grimnes_2022_6845246] and return the results in a user friendly table.

-Description of all tests is available in our documentation (link ref)
+Description of all tests is available in our [documentation](https://edamontology.github.io/caseologue/).

 ### Continous Integration